 - tibia and fibula: 24%, especially proximal tibia

 - lower limb: 40%

 - especially posterior elements, with extension into the vertebral body in 40% of cases 8

 - craniofacial: jaw, basisphenoid, and paranasal sinuses

 - epiphysis, epiphyseal equivalent, or apophysis: rare but important

 Plain radiograph and CT

 Radiographs demonstrate sharply defined, expansile osteolytic lesions, with thin sclerotic margins.
-CT will demonstrate these findings to a greater degree, and is also better at assessing cortical breach and extension into soft tissues.
+CT will demonstrate these findings to a greater degree and is also better at assessing cortical breach and extension into soft tissues.

 The cysts are of a variable signal, with a surrounding rim of low T1 and T2 signal.
-Focal areas of high T1 and T2 signal 8 are also seen presumably representing areas of blood of variable age (see ageing blood on MRI).
+Focal areas of high T1 and T2 signal 8 are also seen presumably representing areas of blood of variable age (see aging blood on MRI).